-Seven Islands State Birding Park has completed the Gold Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
+Seven Islands State Birding Park has completed the Platinum Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
 The guidelines include multiple areas of environmental sustainability, including education and outreach, water conservation, energy efficiency, waste and recycling, and much more.
 Congrats to this park for going above and beyond to be excellent stewards of our natural resources.

 The mission of the Tennessee State Parks Go Green With Us program is to preserve and protect our state parks through sustainable park operations, resource conservation, and recycling.
 Program components cover a diverse array of initiatives, including energy and water conservation through equipment and operations upgrades, recycling programs, projects to enhance ecosystem health, and erosion control, among many others.

-- Seven Islands State Birding Park has extensive native grasslands that provide habitat for birds and other wildlife.
+- Seven Islands State Birding Park has extensive native grasslands that provide a habitat for birds and other wildlife.

 - Park rangers enhance and protect the ecosystem through regularly conducted controlled burns.

 - The park has over 130 acres of native pollinator habitat and is working to create two official Monarch Waystation Sites which would meet the entire life cycle needs of monarch butterflies during the butterflies’ annual migration through North America.
 They also plan to begin beekeeping.